elephantscale/es-training-new/solr/slides/Intro.md

 ## How good are the retrieved docs?

- *  *Precision* : Fraction of retrieved docs that are relevant to the user’s information need
+ *  *Precision:* Fraction of retrieved docs that are relevant to the user’s information need

- *  *Recall*  : Fraction of relevant docs in collection that are retrieved
+ *  *Recall:* Fraction of relevant docs in collection that are retrieved

      - More precise definitions and measurements to follow later